Nordic colonialism: Sweden

 Sweden had colonies in the Americas and in Africa.
 However, they were not able to hold onto them due to revolts and political purchases.
 Overall, the Swedish impact on the new world was not as influential as that of the British, Spanish, and Portuguese; however they retained political, cultural, and economic influence over many colonies.
-Swedish colonies in Africa include: Fort Christiansborg/Fort Frederiksborg (1652-1658), Fort Batenstein (1649-1656), Fort Witsen, (1653-1658), and Carolusberg (1650-1663).
+Swedish colonies in Africa include: Fort Christiansborg/Fort Frederiksborg (1652–1658), Fort Batenstein (1649–1656), Fort Witsen, (1653–1658), and Carolusberg (1650–1663).
 Swedish countries in the America's include: Guadeloupe (1813–1814), Saint-Barthélemy (1784–1878), New Sweden (1638–1655), and Tobago (1733).
 The colony of New Sweden can be seen as an example of Swedish colonization.
 Now called Delaware, New Sweden stood to make a considerable profit due to tobacco growth.
 There are still people of Swedish descent remaining in former colonies of Sweden.

 Swedish colonialism however is not limited to overseas colonies and territories, Sweden has practiced internal colonialism, since its origins.
 The most affected groups of Swedish colonialism in Europe are the Sámi and the Finns.

-Eric IX of Sweden and bishop Henry enroute to Finland.
+Eric IX of Sweden and bishop Henry en route to Finland.
 Late medieval depiction from Uppland.

 Swedish colonisation of Finland was first actively promoted in the 1150s - 1350s, during the Northern Crusades into Finland, with much of Swedish colonialism in Finland originally being to convert Finland to Christianity, away from their Finnic paganism.
 Many Swedish settlers moved to Åland, Satakunta and Finland Proper during the First Swedish Crusade.
 During the time of the Second Swedish Crusade, more Swedes moved to colonize Uusimaa, this would have been in the 13th century, most Swedes in Uusimaa originally settled in Pohja, Ingå or Pernå.

 The Swedish colonization of Ostrobothnia is assumed to have begun in the late 13th century during the Second Swedish Crusade, the same time as the colonization of Uusimaa.
 Swedish colonization of Ostrobothnia was actively promoted by the Swedish Government, as land was given to the settling Swedes and they were promoted to open fishing harbors.
 The Swedes were successful in their conversion and settlement of Ostrobothnia, as churches were established in Korsholm and Jakobstad.